Anubhaba-git/Simon-Says-Game/README.md

 A fun and interactive memory game where players must repeat a sequence of colors in the correct order.
 Built using **HTML**, **CSS**, and **JavaScript**.
-Here You Can Access This Game - https://simonsays-game07-by-anubhaba.netlify.app/
+Here You Can Access This Game - <a href="https://simonsays-game07-by-anubhaba.netlify.app/"> SIMON SAYS GAME </a>

 ## Features
 - Random sequence generation for each round.